What's safe to eat?

 Though mercury can harm a developing baby's brain, eating average amounts of seafood containing low levels of mercury during pregnancy hasn't been shown to cause problems.
-And the omega-3 fatty acids in many types of fish — especially salmon and tuna — can promote healthy cognitive development.
-As long as you avoid fish known to be high in mercury or contaminated with pollutants, fish can be a regular part of your healthy-eating plan during pregnancy.
+And the omega-3 fatty acids in many types of fish can promote a baby's healthy cognitive development.
+As long as you avoid fish known to be high in mercury or contaminated with pollutants, seafood can be a regular part of your healthy-eating plan during pregnancy.

 See more In-depth

-- What you need to know about mercury in fish and shellfish.
-United States Environmental Protection Agency. http://water.epa.gov/scitech/swguidance/fishshellfish/outreach/advice_index.cfm.
-Accessed March 19, 2013.
+- EPA-FDA advisory on mercury in fish and shellfish.
+United States Environmental Protection Agency. https://www.epa.gov/fish-tech/epa-fda-advisory-mercury-fish-and-shellfish.
+Accessed June 7, 2016.